Join Date: Apr 2015

 - a funnel to use for adding priming sugar to your bottles

-- Keep everything that comes into contact with your brew clean and sterilised using VWP or Starsan solution or similar.
-There is no need to be obsessional about it, just sensible.
+- Keep everything that comes into contact with your brew clean and sanitised using VWP or Starsan solution or similar.
+There is no need to be obsessive about it, just sensible.
 Remember dirty equipment could lead to bad or infected beer.